oscarpobletes/BlueATM/README.md

 2. Import the project into NetBeans IDE.

 3. Create a MySQL database for the application.
-You can use the provided DDL.sql file in the "Mysql_workbench" directory to set up the database schema.
+You can use the provided `DDL.sql`and `DML.sql` files in the "Mysql_workbench" directory to set up the database schema.

-4. Update the database connection details in the "Database_atm.java" file located in the "Blue_ATM" directory to match your MySQL server settings.
+4. Update the database connection details in the `Database_atm.java` file located in the "Blue_ATM" directory to match your MySQL server settings.

-5. Compile and run the "Splash.java" file to start the BlueATM application.
+5. Compile and run the `Splash.java` file to start the BlueATM application.

 ## Usage